 You only win when you forgive.

 Why forgive?
 Forgiving others and forgiving yourself releases you from the torturer in your mind.
-It allows you to accept and vibrate with the positive energies of love, health and joy.
+It frees you of feeling like a victim, of being judgmental, of the mental and physical energy required to hold onto resentment.
+It spares you from reinforcing negative brain circuitry and the "poison" of the stress chemicals reliving past hurts pours into your body.
+Forgiveness allows you to accept and vibrate with the positive energies of love, health and joy.

-As I observe myself walking the spiritual path, I discovered something else.
-When I would build a wall between myself and another, a wall was also build between myself and all others, including the Divine.
+As I observed myself walking the spiritual path, I discovered something disturbing.
+When I build a wall between myself and another, a wall also goes up between myself and all others, including the Divine.
 There is no way around this.

-If you want to experience the power of spiritual wellness in your life, you have to learn to forgive others and yourself.
-If you want to understand the mindset of happy people, and experience authentic happiness for yourself, you will find letting go of the past and releasing hurts and grudges near the top of the list.
+If you want to experience the power of spiritual wellness in your life, learn to forgive others and yourself.
+If you want to understand the mindset of happy people and experience authentic happiness for yourself, you will find that releasing hurts and grudges tops the list.

-This is not to say that you have to like everyone or be their friend or even ever see them again.
+This is not to say that you have to like everyone or be their friend.
 It does not mean you free them from the natural consequences of their actions.
-It only means you have freed them and yourself from the negative bond between you.
-And perhaps, new doors may open to a new and better relationship between you.
+It does mean that you have dissolved the negative bond between you.
+Perhaps, doors may open to a new and better relationship between you.